Many people cringe at the thought of investing in localization because of just that… the investment.

 Here are a few instances where a third-party review may be necessary otherwise it could possibly be avoided, provided you send high-quality source content:

 - This particular type of content has never been translated before

 - You are translating for a target market very different to your own (i.e. Asia) and need feedback from several native speakers

-- You are translating a large volume of content which is intended for an end user e.g. websites, software UI
+- You are translating a large volume of content that is intended for an end user e.g. websites, software UI

 - Your product or service is still in the pilot stage for a certain market, and your global brand has not yet been developed

-Remember, translation reviews aren't designed to point out errors, they are simply to make sure that a translation is optimised for your target audience.
+Remember, translation reviews aren't designed to point out errors; they are simply to make sure that a translation is optimized for your target audience.